Mayo Clinic's approach

 Seminars are free of charge and open to anyone considering bariatric surgery.
 Feel free to bring family and friends.

-The Bariatric Program informational seminars are held on select Tuesday and Thursday evenings at Mayo Clinic Hospital, room 1-115 (across from the gift shop on the first floor).
-To register, or for questions, call the Central Appointment Office at 800-446-2279 (toll-free).
+The Bariatric Surgery Program informational seminars are held on select Tuesdays and Thursdays via Zoom.
+To register, or for questions, call the Central Appointment Office at 480-301-8484.

-If you have questions about the bariatric program, call 480-342-1026 to speak with our bariatric representative.
-Or send an email to: firstname.lastname@example.org.
+If you have questions about the Bariatric Surgery Program, call 480-342-1026 to speak with our bariatric surgery representative.
+Or send an email to firstname.lastname@example.org.

-A team of specialists works together to develop bariatric treatment plans tailored to your needs.
-Your team can include experts in Endocrinology, General Surgery, Community Internal Medicine, Psychiatry and Psychology, Dietetics, and other specialists, as needed.
+A team of specialists works together to develop bariatric surgery treatment plans tailored to your needs.
+Your team can include experts in endocrinology, general surgery, community internal medicine, psychiatry and psychology, dietetics, and other specialists, as needed.

 Bariatric Surgery Support Group